The Central American Minors Program: a New Hope for Reuniting Central American Families in the United States

 Application Process

 Applicants can either apply directly through CAM, or get referred to KIND who will assist them in the application process.
-Applicants can learn more about the process of CAM applications here, as well as referring to KIND’s fact sheet that further elaborates on the process.
-However in a nutshell, application through KIND entails KIND contacting a U.S. tie to screen eligibility after an applicant receives a CAM referral.
-Once a tie is found to be eligible, they will be assisted by KIND who will then submit their application to a resettlement agency who will review and send the application back if it needs any correction or additional information before they can officially submit it to the government.
+Applicants can learn more about the CAM program here, as well as referring to KIND’s fact sheet that further elaborates on the application process.
+In a nutshell, application through KIND entails KIND contacting a U.S. tie to screen eligibility after an applicant receives a CAM referral.
+Once a tie is found to be eligible, they will be assisted by KIND who will then submit their application to a resettlement agency for review in case it needs any corrections or additional information before officially submitting it to the government.
 After an application has been submitted, the case will be assigned to a resettlement agency.
 Keep in mind that ONLY resettlement agencies can submit these applications to the government; although KIND does assist applicants in filling out applications, they do not submit them to the government.
-Instead they simply send out the applications to a resettlement agency who will then assign applicants to a case number and submit applications if they are filled out correctly and properly.
-KIND only provides assistance at the application level.
-Typically, the International Rescue Committee submits applications to the government, but there are nine other resettlement agencies that also submit CAM applications.
+Instead they simply send out the applications to a resettlement agency who will then assign applicants to a case number and submit applications that are filled out correctly.
+Typically, the International Rescue Committee submits applications to the government, but there are nine other resettlement agencies that can also submit CAM applications.

-To ensure a smooth application, applicants must have see that all of the documents necessary are with them.
-For example, birth certificate, proof of immigration category (e.g. employment authorization card or a receipt notice), passport style photos, marriage certificate to the child’s parents for stepchildren, among other applicable documents must with on hand with them.
-KIND has also provided a PDF checklist of all the information necessary applicants can refer to when applying.
-Finally, the exact timeline of a typical application can be hard to determine due to variations that can affect it.
+To ensure a smooth application, applicants must have all of the documents necessary with them.
+For example, birth certificate, proof of immigration category (e.g. employment authorization card or a receipt notice), passport style photos, marriage certificate to the child’s parents for stepchildren, among other applicable documents must be on hand with them.
+KIND has a useful PDF checklist of all the information necessary that applicants can refer to when applying.
+Finally, the exact timeline of a typical application can be hard to determine due to a variety of factors.
 However applicants can expect the process to take 6-12 months before receiving an approval.
 At times, the process can take 10 months but this is not the norm.

 Contact Wilson Immigration today for help with your immigration application: 415-527-5886.